[Miyagi Prefecture] Vibrant spectacular scenery during the rainy season! 4 famous hydrangea spots

 Sendai City Wildflower Garden

-The Sendai City Wildflower Garden is a botanical garden that takes advantage of the varied ups and downs of the north side of Mt.
-Dainenji, where a variety of plants are planted in conditions close to the wild, and you can enjoy seasonal flowers such as irises, hydrangeas, and Japanese clover.
-You can.
+The Sendai City Wildflower Garden is a botanical garden that makes use of the varied terrain on the north side of Mt.
+Dainenjiyama.
+Various plants are planted in a state close to the wild, and you can enjoy flowers such as irises, hydrangeas, and bush clover in each season

-There is an area named ``Hydrangea Ward'' where 13 types of hydrangea are planted, and you can enjoy a variety of hydrangeas for a long time, from early summer little hydrangea to red hydrangea that decorates the end of the season.
-Masu.
+There is an area called the "Hydrangea District" where 13 types of hydrangeas are planted, allowing you to enjoy a variety of hydrangeas for a long period of time, from the small hydrangeas in early summer to the hydrangeas that decorate the end of the season

 - Name: Sendai City Wildflower Garden

-- Gate opening hours: 9:00 to 16:45, open from March 20th to November 30th (Wildflower Museum is open all year round except December 28th to January 4th)
+- Opening hours: 9:00 to 16:45, open from March 20th to November 30th (Wildflower Hall is open every day except December 28th to January 4th)

 - Admission fee: 240 yen for adults, 60 yen for elementary and junior high school students.
-For groups of 30 or more, the fee is 190 yen for adults and 40 yen for elementary and junior high school students. *Admission to the Wildflower Museum is free.
+For groups of 30 or more, 190 yen for adults, 40 yen for elementary and junior high school students. *Admission to the Wildflower Museum is free

-- Official URL: Sendai City Wildflower Garden Official Site
+- Official URL: Sendai City Wildflower Garden Official Website

 Google Maps

-The ``Hydrangea Path'' in Dainenjiyama Park, located just outside the wildflower garden, is a hidden spot for hydrangeas.
-Surrounded by a bamboo forest on one side and a cedar forest on the other, this path is surrounded by hydrangeas in full bloom.
-The contrast creates a unique and beautiful atmosphere.
+Just outside the wildflower garden, you'll find the Hydrangea Path in Dainenjiyama Park, a hidden gem of a hydrangea spot.
+The path is surrounded by a bamboo forest on one side and a cedar forest on the other, and the contrast with the blooming hydrangeas creates a unique and beautiful atmosphere

-We highly recommend visiting the wildflower garden and the Hydrangea Path as a set.
+We highly recommend visiting the Wildflower Garden and the Hydrangea Road together

 - Name: Dainenjiyama Park